 Free Speech Law for On-Premise Signs, by Daniel R. Mandelker, Stamper Professor of Law, Washington University in Saint Louis

+All new for 2020!
 For decades, Professor Daniel R. Mandelker has been a leading scholar and authority on land use law, state and local government law, property law, environmental law and the First Amendment.
 2012 marked the first publication of Free Speech Law for On-Premise Signs, which was intended to deal with all manner of constitutional issues related to speech, the constitution, the courts, and signs.
-In 2016, 2018 and now in 2019, Professor Mandelker updated the Free Speech Law publication in light of new cases that have developed as well as the US Supreme Court’s decision in Reed v Gilbert (2015).
-The new Supplement shown here brings the caselaw current to July 2019.
+In 2016, 2018 and 2019, Professor Mandelker updated the Free Speech Law publication in light of new cases that have developed as well as the US Supreme Court’s decision in Reed v Gilbert (2015).
+The new 2020 Edition shown here brings the caselaw current from 2012 to 2020, including decisions following the US Supreme Court ruling in Reed vs Gilbert (2015).

 USSC FOUNDATION COPYRIGHT 2018